Dr. NanaEfua Afoh-Manin

 Ramneek Hazrah is a second-year undergraduate student at UCLA majoring in Business Economics and International Development Studies.
 Having been the only low-income, first-generation, and Sikh student at her high school, her experiences showed her how inequality is institutionalized, especially within the financial sector.
 Through a career in finance, Ramneek hopes to reform the financial sector through impact investing and diversity initiatives.

 As a result, Ramneek founded the networking platform known as Sikhs on Wall St, which provides Sikh college students the opportunity to network with Sikh finance professionals.
 This allows Sikhs to explore careers in an industry in which they are drastically underrepresented.
-Furthermore, Ramneek is excited to found We Invest it Forward, an impact investing club that will begin at UCLA and a multitude of other colleges this fall.
+Furthermore, Ramneek is excited to found We Found an Impact, an impact investing club that will begin at UCLA and a multitude of other colleges this fall.
 She views this initiative as a movement, to have impact investing become the norm and not the exception.

 This past summer, Ramneek interned at a venture capital and private equity firm in Cape Town, South Africa that focuses on socio-economic impact.
 She headed a project that exponentially improves the company’s functionality and scales the impact created through the acquisition of struggling enterprises.
 At UCLA, Ramneek is an associate consultant with Net Impact, where she consults social enterprises in the L.A. area.